alexcoder04/awesome-nspire/README.md

  - [n-link](https://github.com/lights0123/n-link) - Free, cross-platform, CX-II compatible computer linking program for the TI-Nspire
  - [libnspire](https://github.com/Vogtinator/libnspire) - A crappy lightweight alternative to the Nspire-specific parts of TiLP built with a simple API and with minimal dependencies
- - [fuse-nspire](https://github.com/Vogtinator/fuse-nspire) - FUSE filesystem for TI-Nspire calculators
+ - [fuse-nspire](https://github.com/Vogtinator/fuse-nspire) - FUSE filesystem for TI-Nspire calculators based on libnspire

 ## Education